Help: How do I broadcast using my webcam?

 - Broadcast title.
-You can enter a descriptive title for your broadcast at the top of the camera preview.
+You can enter a descriptive title for your broadcast using the input field above the camera preview.

 - Public/private.
 You can switch between broadcasting publicly and broadcasting privately.
 Changing this setting while broadcasting will result in a new broadcast with the new privacy setting.

 - Save on server.
 You can choose whether you want to archive the broadcast also for on demand viewing, or if you want it to be available live only.
 Changing this setting while broadcasting will result in a new broadcast.

 - Resolution.
 You can choose between different resolutions with different aspect ratios from the dropdown menu.
 The available aspect ratios are 4:3, 16:9 and 16:10.
 Changing this setting while broadcasting will result in a new broadcast with the selected resolution.